Unique Considerations

 Local Regulations

-- Building Codes: Familiarize yourself with local building codes for renovations or repairs to ensure compliance and avoid fines.
+- Building Codes: Familiarize yourself with local building codes that dictate standards for renovations, electrical installations, and plumbing work in [Your Location].